FL33TW00D/ember/README.md

 You should get some embeddings returned!
 The model process will stay running until the `keep_alive` duration is reached (1 minute in this case).

-## TODO
-1. Handle max_length correctly for models ✅
-2. Change list of `sentence-transformers` models to the most popular models ✅
-3. Ensure that all popular models are ANE mostly
-4. Write up some docs!